Cognoscan/condense_db/spec.md

 defined as MessagePack `ext` types.

 Finally, the MessagePack `map` type is not fully used.
 The only allowed `map` values are ones whose keys (fields) are strings and are unique within the `map`.
+This type is referred throughout the documentation as an "object".

 ### Extension Type ###